Improving land cover segmentation across satellites using domain adaptation: Materials

 \subsection{Satellite data}

-The satellite data used in the study comprised of four EO satellites.
-The first one containing the bigger bulk of the data is from the Sentinel-2 constellation of satellites.
-The second satellite is the Worldview-2 satellite containing a much fewer amount of data.
-The third satellite is Worldview-3 through an already available dataset with images taken from Worldview-3 Vivid data \cite{Vivid}.
-Finally the Pleiades satellite data with the least amount of images.
+The satellite data used in the study is comprised of four EO satellites.
+The first one containing the most substantial bulk of the data is from the Sentinel-2 constellation of satellites.
+The second satellite is the WorldView-2 satellite containing fewer data.
+The third satellite is WorldView-3 through the DeepGlobe land cover dataset with images taken from WorldView-3 Vivid data \cite{Vivid}.
+Finally, Pleiades-1 is the fourth satellite data with the least amount of images.

-Sentinel-2 satellites is composed of two polar-orbiting satellites placed in the same sun-synchronous orbit, phased at \ang{180} to each other.
+Sentinel-2 constellation is composed of two polar-orbiting satellites placed in the same sun-synchronous orbit, phased at \ang{180} to each other.
 The satellites are named Sentinel-2A and Sentinel-2B.
-They each contain a multispectral sensor with 12 bands ranging from 60m/px resolution up to 10m/px.
-Of which the four 10m/px bands were chosen to be used.
-These bands shown in Table~\ref{sentinel2b} contain the Near Infra Red (NIR) band which is extremely useful in detecting vegetation.
+They each contain a multispectral sensor with 12 bands ranging from 60m/px resolution up to 10m/px, of which we used the RGB bands with 10m/px.

-Through the European Space Agency's (ESA) third party mission data from Worldview-2 satellite is available for free as WorldView-2 European Cities \cite{esatpm}.
-Worldview-2 is a Very High Resolution (VHR) satellite that contains an 8-bands multispectral sensor with 1.8m/px resolution shown in Table~\ref{worldview} and a 0.46cm/px pan-chromatic sensor.
+Through the European Space Agency's (ESA) Third Party Mission (TPM) data from WorldView-2 satellite is available for free as WorldView-2 European Cities \cite{esatpm}.
+WorldView-2 is a Very High Resolution (VHR) satellite that contains an 8-band multispectral sensor with 1.8m/px resolution shown in Table~\ref{worldview} and a 0.46cm/px pan-chromatic sensor.
+Similarly to the Sentinel-2's data, we only used the RGB bands.

-Pleiades-1 satellite is part of the Pleiades constellation of satellites whose data is not available for the public for free.
-It is similar in its properties to Worldview-2 (Table~\ref{pleiades1b}) so it would be interesting to see the results of using Worldview-2 to train a model that can do land mapping on the Pleiades data.
+Pleiades-1 is part of the Pleiades-1 constellation of satellites whose data is not available for the public for free.
+Nevertheless, we had access to a few rasters from which we extracted the RGB bands.
+It is similar in its properties to WorldView-2 (Table~\ref{pleiades1b}), which makes it interesting to see how a model trained on WorldView-2 would perform on the Pleiades-1 data.